drcika/apc-extension/README.md

   - Open Visual Studio Code
   - Disable similar extensions
-  - Install this extension (auto-enabled on first installation)
+  - Install this extension (auto-enabled on first install)
   - Customize by adding configurations to your `user settings.json`

 <details>
-<summary>💡 Extension Trouble?
-We've Got Solutions!</summary>
+<summary>💡 Troubleshooting Extension Issues!</summary>

 #### Extension stopped functioning after an update

-- Go to the Command Palette and type "Enable Apc extension" to enable.
+- To re-enable, go to the Command Palette and type `Enable Apc extension`

 #### Windows Users

-- *Single-user* installs: No admin rights required.
+- **Single-user** installs: No admin rights required.
-- *All-user* installs: Run VSCode or VSCodium in Administrator mode.
+- **All-user** installs: Run VSCode or VSCodium in Administrator mode.

 #### Mac and Linux Users

-For the extension to work, ensure VSCode or VSCodium can modify itself by fixing read-only code files and permission issues.
+To ensure the extension works, allow VSCode or VSCodium to modify itself by fixing read-only code files and permission issues.

 > **important**
 > If you use a package manager, confirm the custom installation path before executing these commands.